davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/organize-notes.md

 you commonly do.
 If your notes aren't organized, you can't quickly change jobs.
 This is a major risk; your status can change quickly at any job.

+Spending more time organizing notes is like using HMC rather than the Metropolis algorithm or Gibbs sampling.
+According to Jayne's principle, spending a little more time thinking about what your next step will be can give you dramatically better results.

+### Identify 10x credit

+Few people consider the double, triple, or 10x credit you can often get in certain areas.
+For example, learning a new math concept or natural language model (abstraction) might be useful in a huge number of the future projects you hope to work on in your life.
+More often we find what feature would be most valuable in the component we are looking at in the moment (in the largest context we decide to plan within) and pursue that.

+It's only after reviewing a huge amount of your notes (which include various e.g. life goals and projects) that you'll be able to see if you're getting double or 10x credit from a particular abstraction.
+As you organize your notes more, more of it will become links to external resources as you exhaust your own thoughts, or come to questions you know you could answer better with outside resources.

+In school, professors often trying to encourage a big picture view through projects (e.g. STORBOT).
+This is similar to a PhD, the ultimate school-based project.
+They want you to see take a bunch of coherent notes for the project, even if you don't connect them at a whole life level.

 ## More self-discovery

 Would you rather discover some concept by building the concept up in your own notes, or by reading